burlachenkok/exploring-python3/python3-note.md

 ```bash
 cat /proc/$(pidof python)/maps
 ```
 This file demonstrated the memory segments and libraries mapped by a program.
-There is no explicit information about size of mapped images/libraries.
-Each line corresponding at the beginning contains a pair of hyphen-separated numbers indicating the virtual address range (in hexadecimal format) at which the memory segment is mapped into adress space of process (python interpreter).
+There is no explicit information about the size of mapped images/libraries.
+Each line corresponding at the beginning contains a pair of hyphen-separated numbers indicating the virtual address range (in hexadecimal format) at which the memory segment is mapped into the address space of the process (python interpreter).

-In Linux OS the OS concepts by design is tried to be represented as files.
+In Linux OS the OS concepts by design are tried to be represented as files.
 Dynamic (Shared) Libraries are also files.
 And you can obtain a list of all open files with the [lsof](https://linux.die.net/man/8/lsof) command:
 ```bash
 lsof -p `pidof python`
 ```